polichtm/MCW-Azure-Stack/Hands-on lab/HOL step by step - Azure Stack - Operations.md

     }
     ```

-    > **Note:** For more information regarding the format and conent of the files used for publishing custom Azure Stack Marketplace items, refer to https://github.com/Azure/portaldocs/blob/master/gallery-sdk/generated/index-gallery.md
+    > **Note:** For more information regarding the format and content of the files used for publishing custom Azure Stack Marketplace items, refer to https://github.com/Azure/portaldocs/blob/master/gallery-sdk/generated/index-gallery.md

 ### Task 2: Publish a custom Azure Marketplace solution